alfredjynx/JOSS-GUI-Transcript/README.md

-## CM-GUI: User-Friendly application of the CM Pipeline
+## CM-GUI: User-Friendly Access to the CM Pipeline

 This repo contains the transcript for a paper that details the software implementation of a Graphical User Interface for the CM Pipeline.